gnocchixyz/gnocchi/doc/source/install.rst

     ceph auth get-or-create client.gnocchi mon "allow r" osd "allow rwx pool=metrics"

-Gnocchi leverages some librados features (omap, async, operation context) available in python binding only since python-rados >= 12.2.0.
-To handle this, Gnocchi uses 'cradox' python library which has exactly the same API but works with Ceph >= 0.80.0.
+Gnocchi leverages some _librados_ features (omap, async, operation context) available in the Python binding only since python-rados >= 12.2.0.
+To handle this, Gnocchi uses _cradox_ python library which has exactly the same API but works with Ceph >= 0.80.0.

-If Ceph and python-rados are >= 12.2.0, cradox python library becomes optional but is still recommended.
+If Ceph and python-rados are >= 12.2.0, the cradox Python library becomes optional but is still recommended.

 Configuration